Information for Exams Officers

 - The invigilators must be familiar with the detail of any access arrangements made for individual candidates and ensure that those candidates are appropriately accommodated.

-The role of the invigilator is to ensure that the tests are conducted in accordance with the current version of the Secure Administration Instructions, in order to:
+The role of the invigilator is to ensure that the tests are conducted in accordance with the test specific instructions booklet, in order to:

 - Ensure the security of the test materials before, during and after the test(s).